evanthegrayt/planter/README.md

 records *for each record of the parent model*.

 ### Custom seeds
-To write your own custom seeds, just overload the `seed` method and do whatever you need to do.
+To write your own custom seeds, just override the `seed` method and do whatever you need to do.

 ```ruby